This article was updated on June 13, 2018.

 Is faster always better?
 When it comes to workforce management, the quicker employees can be fully trained and ready for duty, the better for your bottom line, right?
 For finance leaders, however, there's more to the discussion — what happens to training costs if a big technological expenditure is required to proceed quickly?
 Is the time saved worth the additional cost?
 More importantly, does the quality of quick-fire training match that of much lengthier methods?

 A Strong Start

-As noted by Harvard Business Review, one of the quickest ways to get employees on board and comfortable in their new roles is by getting them off to a good start since they're excited and open when they start a new job, so empowering them from the beginning is critical to retain them over the long haul.
+As noted by Harvard Business Review, one of the quickest ways to get employees on board and comfortable in their new roles is by getting them off to a good start.
+More often than not, people are excited and open when they start a new job, so empowering them from the beginning is critical to retain them over the long haul.

 After basic training and the inevitable paperwork session, give your new hire a mentor in their department who can help answer any questions — including those that new employees might be unsure asking management about.

 Part of the reason new staff sign on is that they've heard good things about your corporate culture.
 Make sure to showcase this culture during the onboarding phase to help reduce awkwardness and get employees up to speed.

 Nothing throws off a new hire like being treated as an outsider.
 If you don't have a workstation ready, keycard already printed and user access set up, that's exactly how they'll feel.
 Take time to prepare in advance.

 Opting for the solid start method comes with measurable benefits.
 Employees are more comfortable (and more productive) more quickly, and there's little in the way of extra overhead to worry finance leaders.
 But is there a way to speed up the process?